 I would like to go somewhere really exotic with great reefs and go scuba diving.
 I like to go to places where no one has been before, away from the crowds.

-Richard Attenborough, I just love his love of nature and conservation.
+David Attenborough, I just love his love of nature and conservation.
 I agree with a lot of things that he stands for and I’d like to talk to him about things like the conservation of the planet, the overpopulation, how he would handle the fact that there are too many people.

 ‘Star Trek’ and ‘Lost in Space’, any of those sorts of things.
 And ‘Tomorrow’s World’.